My First Project With FrogTape®

 First Paint The Table:

-FrogTape is a multi-surface, medium adhesion painter’s tape.
-It is designed for use on a variety of surfaces, including unfinished wood, glass, metal, carpet, and stone.
+FrogTape is a multi-surface, medium-adhesion painter’s tape.
+It is designed for various surfaces, including unfinished wood, glass, metal, carpet, and stone.

 Wood and metal table painted wood with the tape added